The Webs

 Comparing the topology of the Palestinian web with the United States web.

-3. Copy and paste "total nr of results available" for all TLDs in a document between brackets
+3. Copy and paste "total nr of results indicated by Google" for all TLDs in a document between brackets

 4. Open http://tools.issuecrawler.net/beta/svgcloud/, fill in title, method and query.
 Copy and paste the TLDs with number between brackets in the field.
 Select "Cloud to svg/pdf".